 A model category is a locally small category \mathcal{M} that is equipped with a model structure and satisfies the additional axiom below:

-CM1.
-M has finite limits and finite colimits.
+CM1. \mathcal{M} has finite limits and finite colimits.

-A derivable category is a locally small category \mathcal{M} that is equipped with a model structure and satisfies the additional axiom below:
+A derivable category is a locally small category \mathcal{M} that is equipped with a model structure and satisfies the additional axioms below: